ioccc-src/winner/2013/cable3/README.md

 install programs from regular floppy disk images (see [Floppy disk support](#floppy-disk-support) below).

 ### Keyboard emulation

-The emulator simulates an XT-style keyboard controlled by an Intel 8042 chip on I/O port 0x60, generating IRQ1 and then interrupt 9 on each key press.
+The emulator emulates an XT-style keyboard controlled by an Intel 8042 chip on I/O port 0x60, generating IRQ1 and then interrupt 9 on each key press.
 This is harder than it sounds because a real 8042 returns scan codes rather than the ASCII characters which the C standard I/O functions return.
 Rather than make the